 Sometimes you have a creative block that could have you staring at a blank page for hours.
 One way to reach your inner artist is to use drawing prompts for your projects.

 If you’ve been stuck and don’t know what to do with your art journal, the best solution is to use prompts.
 Prompts can give you a place to start – for example, by asking questions about yourself or giving you a theme around which to work.
-They help get those creative juices flowing and offer plenty of ideas to jump-start the journaling process.
-Plus, when using prompts, it’s often easier to express yourself artistically and focus on the moment you’re creating.
+They help flow those creative juices and offer plenty of ideas to jump-start the journaling process.
+Plus, it’s often easier to express yourself artistically and focus on the moment you’re creating when using prompts.
 If you struggle with ideas, try using prompts, as they are an effective way of getting started with art journaling.

 Some prompts to use are: